mbahraoui/SCADA-RealTime-Data-Pipeline/README.md

 ![Project Architecture](architecture.png)

-*Caption: The architectural diagram illustrates the flow of data from the Fake SCADA Data Generator to Kafka and Spark Structured Streaming for real-time analysis.*
+The architectural diagram illustrates the flow of data from the Fake SCADA Data Generator to Kafka and Spark Structured Streaming for real-time analysis.*